nyu-acsys/raven/README.md

 $ dune build; dune install; dune runtest
 ```

+A [Visual Studio Code extension](https://github.com/nyu-acsys/raven-lang) for IDE integration is also available.

 ## Examples
 Several examples of Raven programs can be found in the [test](test) folder.
 The [ci](test/ci) folder contains many small examples that can be used to learn Raven's syntax for specific features.
 Complete verified implementations of concurrent data structures can be found in the [concurrent](test/concurrent) folder.
 Here are a few notable ones to get started, in roughly increasing order of complexity:
 1. [spin_lock](test/concurrent/lock/spin-lock.rav)